 Conquest by Alexander the Great (around 330 BC) changed the course of history in the Levant.
 Soon his empire was divided and Palmyra became an independent city in the Seleucid Empire – Hellenistic successor of Alexander’s empire.

 In this time – the 4th – 3rd century BC – Palmyra was established caravan city of great importance, increasingly rich and sophisticated.

-By the 1st century BC Palmyra was one of main links in the trade between Persia and Roman Empire.
-Palmyra controlled silk trade with India, city had its own fleet in Mediterranean and was one of the richest cities in the ancient world.
+By the 1st century BC Palmyra was one of the main links in the trade between Persia and the Roman Empire.
+Palmyra controlled silk trade with India, the city had its own fleet in the Mediterranean and was one of the richest cities in the ancient world.

-In this time Palmyra was seen as a part of Roman world, albeit economically independent.
+At this time Palmyra was seen as a part of the Roman world, albeit economically independent.

-By this time Palmyra developed distinct style in architecture and art by fusion of local, Greek, Roman and Persian influence.
-City had active social life and its own intellectuals and higher society.
+By this time Palmyra developed a distinct style in architecture and art by fusion of local, Greek, Roman, and Persian influence.
+The city had an active social life and its own intellectuals and higher society.

-In the second half of the 3rd century ruler of Palmyra Odaenathus started a military campaigns in order to regain the control of trade routes (Persians took the ports in Mesopotamia).
-These campaigns initially were supported by Romans as this helped to spread the influende of ROman Empire.
+In the second half of the 3rd-century ruler of Palmyra Odaenathus started a military campaign in order to regain control of trade routes (Persians took the ports in Mesopotamia).
+These campaigns initially were supported by Romans as this helped to spread the influence of the Roman Empire.

-Odaenathus managed to pusch back Persians, forces of Palmyra twice reached Ctesiphon – capital of Persia.
+Odaenathus managed to push back Persians, forces of Palmyra twice reached Ctesiphon – the capital of Persia.

 When Odaenathus was assassinated, throne was taken by his second wife – Septimia Zenobia.